-Inhibition activity of superoxide dismutase (SOD), was evaluated with a commercially available assay Kit (19 160 SOD determination kit, Sigma Aldrich, St. Louis) according to the
+Inhibition activity of SOD was evaluated with a commercially available assay Kit (19 160 SOD determination kit, Sigma Aldrich, St. Louis) according to the manufacturers description.
+The absorbance of blanks and samples was measured using a plate reader at 450 nm and the Inhibition rate (%) was counted according to formula:

-Inhibition rate%= [(average blank 1-average blank 3)-(average sample- average blank 2)]/ (average blank 1- average blank 3).
+Inhibition rate% = [(average blank 1 - average blank 3) - (average sample - average blank 2)] / (average blank 1 - average blank 3).